Olyno/SkEmail/README.md

     imap_port: 993
 ```

+> **Note:** Since SkEmail 2.0, the addon is using ``STARTTLS`` encryption instead of SSL/TLS.
+The most part of smtp servers support this encryption method with the smtp port 587.
+Don't forget to do this change, or see with your provider how it is managed.

 The name of your service will be used as pattern.
 With the example above:
 ```
 login to name of your service service from mail "youremail@gmail.com" and password "your password"